Research Scientist/Engineer - Mobile Manipulation, Behaviors

 - Passionate about seeing robotics have a real-world, large-scale impact.

 The pay range for this position at commencement of employment is expected to be between $151,800 and $218,213/year for California-based roles; however, base pay offered may vary depending on multiple individualized factors, including market location, job-related knowledge, skills, and experience.
 Note that TRI offers a generous benefits package (including 401(k) eligibility and various paid time off benefits, such as vacation, sick time, and parental leave) and an annual cash bonus structure.
 Details of participation in these benefit plans will be provided if an employee receives an offer of employment.

 Please reference this Candidate Privacy Notice to inform you of the categories of personal information that we collect from individuals who inquire about and/or apply to work for Toyota Research Institute, Inc. or its subsidiaries, including Toyota A.I.
 Ventures GP, L.P., and the purposes for which we use such personal information.

-TRI provides Equal Employment Opportunity without regard to the applicant's race, color, creed, gender, gender identity or expression, sexual orientation, national origin, age, physical or mental disability, medical condition, religion, marital status, genetic information, veteran status, or any other status protected under federal, state or local laws.
+TRI is fueled by a diverse and inclusive community of people with unique backgrounds, education and life experiences.
+We are dedicated to fostering an innovative and collaborative environment by living the values that are an essential part of our culture.
+We believe diversity makes us stronger and are proud to provide Equal Employment Opportunity for all, without regard to an applicant’s race, color, creed, gender, gender identity or expression, sexual orientation, national origin, age, physical or mental disability, medical condition, religion, marital status, genetic information, veteran status, or any other status protected under federal, state or local laws.